Performing Poetry – Power & Conflict

 A brand-new schools event celebrating poetry

 We believe that poetry should be performed and spoken out loud.
-In this one-off event, your students will experience GCSE anthology poems - spoken and performed aloud - by cast and creatives from CFT's Festival 2025 season as well as members of the student audience.
+In this one-off event, your students will experience GCSE anthology poems - spoken and performed aloud – by cast from our Festival 2025 season and local actors.
+Directed by Becca Chadder and Nathanael Campbell our Associate Directors.

 Whether students are commencing their journey in Year 10 or on their lead up to exams, we want to deepen their engagement with the text, understanding of poetic form, language, tone, and context, supporting their curriculum goals.
 This performance-based approach enhances analytical and interpretive skills benefiting both the Literature and Spoken Language components of the GCSE English qualification.